Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Minimum Entropy for Exchangeable Probability Distributions

 Although the values of the firing rate ($\mu$) and pairwise correlations ($\nu$) may be identical for each neuron and pair of neurons, the probability distribution that gives rise to these statistics need not be exchangeable as we have already shown.
 Indeed, as we explain below, it is possible to construct non-exchangeable probability distributions that have dramatically lower entropy then both the maximum and the minimum entropy for exchangeable distributions.
-That said, exchangeable solutions are interesting in their own right because they have large $N$ scaling behavior that is distinct from the global entropy minimum, and they provide a symmetry that can be used to lower bound the information transmission rate close to the maximum possible across all distributions.
+That said, exchangeable solutions are interesting in their own right because they have large $N$ scaling behavior that is distinct from the global entropy minimum, and they provide a~symmetry that can be used to lower bound the information transmission rate close to the maximum possible across all distributions.

-Restricting ourselves to exchangeable solutions represents a significant simplification.
-In the general case, there are $2^N$ probabilities to consider for a system of $N$ neurons.
+Restricting ourselves to exchangeable solutions represents a~significant simplification.
+In the general case, there are $2^N$ probabilities to consider for a~system of $N$ neurons.
 There are $N$ constraints on the firing rates (one for each neuron) and $\binom{N}{2}$ pairwise constraints (one for each pair of neurons).
-This gives us a total number of constrains ($n_c$) that grows quadratically with $N$:
+This gives us a~total number of constrains ($n_c$) that grows quadratically with $N$:

 However in the exchangeable case, all states with the same number of spikes have the same probability so there are only $N+1$ free parameters.
-Moreover, the number of constraints becomes 3 as there is only one constraint each for normalization, firing rate, and pairwise firing rate (as expressed in Eqs.~\eqref{eqn:norm_constraint}, \eqref{eqn:mean_constraint}, and \eqref{eqn:pair_constraint}, respectively).
+Moreover, the number of constraints becomes 3 as there is only one constraint each for normalization, firing rate, and pairwise firing rate (as expressed in Equations~\eqref{eqn:norm_constraint}--\eqref{eqn:pair_constraint}, respectively).
 In general, the minimum entropy solution for exchangeable distributions should have the minimum support consistent with these three constraints.
-Therefore, the minimum entropy solution should have at most three non-zero probabilities.
+Therefore, the minimum entropy solution should have at most three non-zero probabilities (see Appendix~\ref{sec:support}).